rikdata/rikdata.github.io/configuration/README.md

 Don't make any modifications to this field.

 #### Control Field
-If a field controls other fields on a form, then enter the name of the field in the control field.
+If a field controls other fields on a form, enter the field's name in the control field.
 Ex: OrganizationCode controls sub inventories on the transaction form.
 So, we need to enter OrganizationCode in the control field.
-If we enter any value on the control field, then the app will do some checks and will update the control field with the required information.
-Don't make any modification to existing menu paths if you are not sure.
+If we enter any value on the control field, the app will do internal validation and will update the control field with the required information.
+Don't make any modifications to existing menu paths if you are not sure.

 ## Search Menu Paths